gauresh10/Automatic_Tracking_and_targeting/README.md

 Tracking_Targeting
 ==================
 This project aims to track a face from the video feed and target that face using pan andd tilt gun mechanism.
-An integrated camera of latop serves as the primary camera for video feed.
+An integrated camera of the laptop serves as the primary camera for video feed.
 The target(FACE) must be in the range of 0.5m to 4m All the prerequisite procedure are mentioned in the code.